CUBEGWZ/Curriculum-Design/README.md

-# Somethings i want saw
+# Somethings i want to speak

 I had the original intention by sharing the code to help others .
 If someone thinks i violated his rights or her right.